Mini2Inz/dockerfiles/README.md

 ## Building and using fail2ban-ng docker image

-While using `make` you can specify which branch you want to checkout and how the image will be named.
+When you build image you can specify which branch you want to checkout and how the image will be named.

 Example:
 ```
-$ make F2BBRANCH=nextgen_dbext F2BIMG=f2b-dbext
+$ make fail2ban-ng F2BBRANCH=nextgen_dbext F2BIMG=f2b-dbext
 ```

 ### Configuring Fail2ban